-Old vines and complex field blends is the perfect recipe for not just some of Portugal’s most exquisite red wines, but also equally over-achieveing whites that can have an almost Burgundy level of depth and nuance.
+Old vines and complex field blends are the perfect recipe for not just some of Portugal’s most exquisite red wines, but also equally over-achieving whites that can have an almost Burgundy level of depth and nuance.

 his session will explore the Dão’s path from ruin to reincarnation, via examples from many of the region’s leading wineries and winemakers.

 Simon J Woolf is an award-winning English author and wine writer, currently based in The Netherlands.